Betting odds explained for Grand National

 How are the odds for each Grand National horse decided?

-Due to safety reasons, the maximum number of runners in the Grand National is 40.
-Each bookmaker will be competing for business by offering competitive odds to attract customers.
-It’s no different than going shopping.
-Why pay £50 for a pair of trainers when you can get the same pair for £40 further down the high street!
+Each bookmaker will compete for your business by offering the best possible odds.
+It’s no different than shopping.
+Why pay £50 for a pair of trainers when you can get the same pair for £40 further down the high street?

-However, that doesn’t mean bookmakers can just pluck odds out of the air.
-Due to a horse being well-supported (a lot of money placed on it), their hands might be forced.
-They have to offer lower odds in their ante-post Grand National market than a rival.
-In simple terms, the more money placed on an individual horse, the shorter their odds will become, while if there is no interest in a certain horse the odds for that runner may well increase.
+However, bookmakers don’t just pluck odds out of thin air.
+If a horse is well supported (a lot of money gets wagered on it), their hands might be forced to reduce its odds.
+In simple terms, the more money wagered on a horse, the shorter their odds will become.
+However, the odds will likely increase if there is no interest in a horse.

 Grand National Festival – Aintree Racecourse, Liverpool, Britain – April 12, 2018.
 Might Bite ridden by Nico de Boinville in action (R) before winning the 14:50 Betway Bowl Chase.
 Action Images via Reuters/Jason Cairnduff TPX IMAGES OF THE DAY @SCANPIX